greggubben/PhoneHomeBusyBox/SpinDigit/README.md

 ## Overview

-This puzzle uses 3 rotary switches and 2 10 bar LED displays.
+This puzzle uses 3 rotary switches and 2 10-segment LED Bar Graph displays.
 The 3 rotary switches represent each of the 3 digits.
-As each rotary switch is turned it changes the number of LEDs lit on the 2 10 bar display.
+As each rotary switch is turned it changes the number of LEDs lit on the 2 10-segment LED Bar Graph display.
 The goal is to make all the bars disappear as in nothing is lit up on the 2 10 bar LED didplays.
 When solved, the number on the 3 rotary switched is the number to use.

 ![Picture of finished Spin Digit module](../images/SpinDigit_Finished_Top.jpg)